 - Move out: If your landlord won’t budge, and you can’t afford the rent increase, it may be time to move to a cheaper apartment or area.

 How to Negotiate for Lower Rent If Your Landlord Wants to Increase

 Just because your landlord wants to increase the rent doesn’t mean you have to pay more.
 You can negotiate raised rent if you know how.

 The first thing you need to do is research.
 See the cost of similar apartments in your area, and how it compares to your current vs. increased rent.
-If it’s more expenses than other nearby apartments, you can tell your landlord that.
+If it’s more expensive than other nearby apartments, you can tell your landlord that.

 Alternatively, you can always offer something in exchange for lower rent.
 You can offer a 2-3 year lease with a fixed rent instead.
 Every landlord would rather have a reliable tenant than a slight increase in their income.

-you could also offer to fix or upgrade something in your apartment.
+You could also offer to fix or upgrade something in your apartment.
 A new fridge or a repaint would raise the value of the property.
 Yes, it’s an out-of-pocket expense for you, but at least you get to enjoy it while you live there.

 Choose a Platform With Built-In Rent Negotiation

 An easier way is to stick with a rental platform that helps you get a fair market price for your rent right at the start.